-- BDUs will be allowed to devote part of their local expression contribution to the production of local news on local television stations; - direct-to-home satellite providers BDUs will be allowed to devote part of their contribution to Canadian programming to the production of local news on local television stations; and - financial support will be available to independent local television stations (i.e. stations that are not part of large vertically integrated groups) through the creation of the Independent Local News Fund, which will replace the Small Market Local Production Fund.
-All licensed BDUs will be required to contribute to the new fund.
+- BDUs are allowed to devote part of their local expression contribution to the production of local news on local television stations; - direct-to-home satellite providers BDUs are allowed to devote part of their contribution to Canadian programming to the production of local news on local television stations; and - financial support is available to independent local television stations (i.e. stations that are not part of large vertically integrated groups) through the Independent Local News Fund.
+All licensed BDUs are required to contribute to the fund.